Young Scholars

 Mission Statement

-The Young Scholars Liberty Partnership Program is a multi-year program designed to motivate young students to stay in school, earn a New York State Regents Diploma with Advance Designation, and pursue post-secondary education.
+Young Scholars Liberty Partnerships Program (YSLPP) is a multi-year collaborative project, established in 1993 with Utica University and the Utica City School District (UCSD).
+This program is designed by education professionals to motivate diverse and talented students with potential to stay in school, earn a New York State Regents Diploma with Advanced Designation, and pursue post-secondary education.
+Young Scholars students participate in a comprehensive program providing academic, social, and cultural enrichment.

 Vision Statement